wheatdog/EZExps/README.md

 # EZExps

-A set of hackable (deep learning) experiments helpers for python scripts
+A set of hackable helpers for python-only (deep learning) experiment scripts

 ## Features